-David R. Godine, Inc., is a small publishing house located in Boston, Massachusetts, producing between thirty and forty titles per year in a variety of subjects and maintaining an active reprint program.
-The company is independent (a rarity these days) and its list tends to reflect the individual tastes and interests of its president and founder, David Godine.
+David R. Godine, Inc., is a small publishing house located in Boston, Massachusetts, producing between thirty and forty titles per year in a variety of subjects and maintaining an active reprint and acquisition program.
+The company is independent (a rarity these days) and its list tends to reflect the individual (sometimes idiosyncratic) tastes and particular interests of its president and founder, David Godine.

 At Godine, quality has remained foremost.
 Our aim is to identify the best work and to produce it in the best way possible.
 All of our hardcover and softcover books are printed on acid-free paper.
 Many hardcovers are still bound in full cloth.
-The list is deliberately eclectic and features works that many other publishers can’t or won’t support, books that won’t necessarily become bestsellers but that still deserve publication.
+The list is deliberately eclectic and often features work that many other publishers can’t or won’t support, books that won’t necessarily become bestsellers but which still deserve publication.
 In a world of spin-offs and commercial “product,” Godine’s list stands apart by offering original fiction and non-fiction of the highest rank, rediscovered masterworks, translations of outstanding world literature, poetry, art, photography, and beautifully designed books for children.